4RTools/4RTools/README.md

 # 4RTools
 This is an all-in-one tool for **Ragnarök Online** servers.
 You will be able to Autopot, Spam Skill, Use Macro Songs and much more.
 Hope you enjoy it and collaborate with us.
 If you have found a bug or want to request a feature, feel free to open an issue!

 **THIS IS A FREE TOOL, YOU CAN MAKE EVERYTHING YOU WANT UNDER MIT LICENSE.
-WE ARE OPEN FOR IDEAS AND COLLABORATIONS Made from community TO community.**
+WE ARE OPEN FOR IDEAS AND COLLABORATIONS**

 *Made from community TO community*.